Nexus 7: Connects missing links for Android

 Hardware and Battery Performance

 Multi-tasking between apps works efficiently on this tablet, screen transitions are extremely swift, Nexus 7 surpasses my expectations in handling graphic heavy games when compared to my Galaxy Note.
-Tegra optimised HD versions of popular games on Google Play store like Samurai II Vengeance, Dead Trigger, Shadowgun, Galaxy on Fire 2, Max Payne Mobile of our reviewers recommend us, Shine Runner are must play on this tablet
+Tegra optimised HD versions of popular games on Google Play store like Samurai II Vengeance, Dead Trigger, Shadowgun, Galaxy on Fire 2, Max Payne Mobile, Shine Runner are must play on this tablet

 Nexus 7 tends to get a little warm on the lower left side of the screen during extended usage, luckily it does not overheat like an oven which I experienced with Samsung Galaxy SII.
 Speaker performance is not so good, Stereo effect is hardly audible with the external speakers, while listening to videos and music with a headset quality is slightly better.

-This tablet has standard Bluetooth and 802.11n Wi-Fi connectivity and is NFC enabled, There are two mics provided for noise cancelling action on the tablet, which works well for voice based Google Now search service of our reviewers recommend us.
+This tablet has standard Bluetooth and 802.11n Wi-Fi connectivity and is NFC enabled, There are two mics provided for noise cancelling action on the tablet, which works well for voice based Google Now search service.

-Google has recently introduced turn by turn navigation for Google Maps in India, you can take advantage of the live traffic updates allowing you to take a look at estimated travel time from home - work - home, as it covers major cities in India, also check out display cards of places nearby, which makes it worth putting it on the car of our reviewers recommend us dashboard for using navigation features on this tablet.
+Google has recently introduced turn by turn navigation for Google Maps in India, you can take advantage of the live traffic updates allowing you to take a look at estimated travel time from home - work - home, as it covers major cities in India, also check out display cards of places nearby, which makes it worth putting it on the car dashboard for using navigation features on this tablet.

 Storage is another area of concern for Asus when it comes to lack of expandable memory slot supporting SD cards, even with the 16GB version, actual available memory space you would get would be around 13.2 GB and I would not recommend this tablet in case you want to carry lot of multimedia content on your tablet and downloading few graphic heavy games would clog your tablet memory in no time.
 I was able to manage my storage needs with the 16GB Wi-Fi version I had of iPad 2, so it does not make much difference to me.